-- Place thermometers in supply and return air registers as close to furnace as possible, avoiding direct radiant heat from heat exchangers. - Take readings and compare with range specified on rating plate. - If the temperature rise is not in the correct range, the blower speed must be changed.
+1. Place thermometers in supply and return air registers as close to furnace as possible, avoiding direct radiant heat from heat exchangers.

+- Operate furnace continuously for 15 minutes with all registers and duct dampers open. - 3.
+Take reading and compare with range specified on rating plate. - If the correct amount of temperature rise is NOT obtained, it may be necessary to change blower speed.
 A higher blower speed will lower the temperature rise.
 A lower blower speed will increase the temperature rise.